Israel approves plans for nearly 5,300 new homes in West Bank settlements

 Hamas is concerned that Israel will restart the war after the first phase, perhaps after making unrealistic demands in the talks.
 Israeli officials have said they want the negotiations to lead to Hamas’ removal from power in Gaza — a provision not spelled out in the proposal.
 They have also pushed for a time limit on negotiations to keep pressure on Hamas and prevent it from drawing out talks and the initial cease-fire.

-The war began when Hamas-led militants launched a surprise attack on Oct.
-7 into southern Israel, attacking multiple army bases and farming communities and killing around 1,200 people, mostly civilians.
-They abducted another 250 people. more than 100 of whom were released during a weeklong cease-fire in November.
-Militants are still holding around 80 hostages and the remains of 40 others.

-In its campaign in Gaza since the attack, Israel has killed more than 38,000 Palestinians, according to health officials in Gaza, who don't say how many were civilians or militants.
-Israel's bombardment, ground offensives and restrictions on Gaza have caused vast destruction across the territory, displaced most of its population of 2.3 million — often multiple times — and caused widespread hunger, raising fears of famine.

 Chehayeb reported from Beirut.
-Associated Press writers Josef Federman in Jerusalem, Abby Sewell in Beirut and Aamer Madhani in Washington contributed to this report.
+Associated Press writers Abby Sewell in Beirut and Aamer Madhani in Washington contributed to this report.

 Follow AP's coverage of the war in Gaza at https://apnews.com/hub/israel-hamas-war